indiana-university/rivet-docs/content/components/information/integrating.md

 If you’re using a frontend JavaScript framework, you may need to adapt Rivet to suit the needs of your application.

-In this article we'll look at the [alert](/components/overlays/alerts/) component component and show how you can translate its functionality to a frontend JavaScript framework.
+In this article we'll look at the [alert](/components/overlays/alerts/) component and show how you can translate its functionality to a frontend JavaScript framework.
 We’ll use [React](https://reactjs.org) for our example, but you can apply the same concepts to [Angular](https://angularjs.org/) and [VueJS](https://vuejs.org/).

 ## Rivet's included JavaScript
-Rivet's JavaScript takes traditional DOM manipulation approach to interactivity using browser APIs like `querySelectorAll()` to get DOM elements and manipulate their attributes.
+Rivet's JavaScript takes a traditional DOM manipulation approach to interactivity using browser APIs like `querySelectorAll()` to get DOM elements and manipulate their attributes.
 Frameworks like React manage interactivity by binding those attributes to data or [state](https://reactjs.org/docs/state-and-lifecycle.html#adding-local-state-to-a-class).

 These are two different approaches for handling the interactive aspects of a component, but we can use either approach to accomplish the same goal.
 (For example, we could add a class or remove an element from the DOM using either approach.)